KirillMartynov/search-engine-web/README.md

 # Configuring REST service.
-This application uses another server where backend logic is implemented ("search-engine" project) To make the it work you need to configure proxy.config.json file and change target property to point it to real server.
+This application uses another server where backend logic is implemented ("search-engine" project) To make it work you need to configure proxy.config.json file and change target property to point it to real server.
 The default property is "target":"http://localhost:8093" That means that REST service with backend logic runs at localhost at port 8093.